moquality/docs_old/docs/docs/integration-ci-cd/bitrise.md

 ### Gradle-runner step fails for task ':app:mergeDebugResources'

 Don't worry about this error.
 Run the workflow again, and it should work.

+### Undocumented Error

+If you encounter an error that is not documented, please open an issue on our [public GitHub repository](https://github.com/moquality/devcenter/issues).
+Alternatively, you can report your error to <hello@moquality.com>.